 You may know all about cystitis.
-If so, you probably mean bacterial cystitis, which is the medical word for a bladder infection (urine infection).
-The word ‘cystitis’ really only means an irritated bladder.
+If so, you probably mean bacterial cystitis, the medical word for a bladder infection (urine infection).
+The term ‘cystitis’ really only means an irritated bladder.
 It does not say what caused the irritation.

-If you have bladder troubles and pain on most days, then it is quite possible that you have PBS.
-Sometimes it is the bladder which causes most of the pain.
+If you have bladder troubles and pain on most days, then you may have PBS.
+Sometimes it is the bladder that causes most of the pain.
 Painful bladder syndrome is common in women with endometriosis.
-Men with Painful Bladder Syndrome are sometimes told that they have prostatitis, when the pain is coming from the bladder rather than the prostate.
+Men with Painful Bladder Syndrome are sometimes told that they have prostatitis when the pain comes from the bladder rather than the prostate.

-The exact cause of Painful Bladder Syndrome is unknown and there may be more than one type.
-This may explain why no particular treatment suits everyone, and why you may need to try more than one treatment to find one that suits you.
+The exact cause of Painful Bladder Syndrome is unknown, and there may be more than one type.
+This helps to explain why no particular treatment suits everyone and why you may need to try more than one treatment to find one that suits you.

 What problems does Painful Bladder Syndrome cause?

 - Frequency (Needing to go to the toilet a lot)